2hog/docker-training/_presentations/kubernetes-under-the-hood/presentation.md

 - `etcd`: All instances will be clustered together using consensus.
 - `kube-apiserver`: Each server will talk to local `etcd` - all API servers in the cluster will be available.
-- Controllers and scheduler: Will use lease mechanism - only one instance of each of them will be active in the cluster.
+- Controllers and `kube-scheduler`: Will use lease mechanism - only one instance of each of them will be active in the cluster.
 - `kube-addon-manager`: Each manager will work independently trying to keep add-ons in sync.

 ---